 The Export Empty Translations from option allows you to fill in the empty translation fields of the localization file you are exporting with translations from another language of your choice in the localization project.

 In the Access to Project section, you can see what administrators the projects has, and what proofreaders, as well as Add Administrators (if you're the project owner) and Add Proofreaders (if you're the owner or an admin).
 Administrators have the same attributes as project owners, except for that of adding or removing administrators or deleting the project.

 The last option in the Settings page is Code hosting service integration.
-By following the links next to it, one can connect a POEditor account to repositories on GitHub, Bitbucket and GitLab, to more easily manage the localization file import/export process.
+By following the links next to it, one can connect a POEditor account to repositories on GitHub, Bitbucket, GitLab and Azure DevOps, to more easily manage the localization file import/export process.

 In the Advanced Settings, you can grant Read Access to All Languages to the contributors, to give them the possibility to use any of the available languages with the Set Reference Language option, which is for their individual localization efforts.
 The reference language set by a contributor will always override the Default Reference Language set by an owner or an admin.